killianobrien/gde2526/mersenne.md

 Try to obtain an argument that proves this theorem, and type it up using $\LaTeX$.
 If you are struggling to make progress you could do some internet searching.
 Here is a hint.
 Assume the number $n$ is composite, i.e. $n$ can be factorised as
 $$n = rs,$$
 for a pair of integers $r$ and $s$ with $1 \lt r$ and $1 \lt s$.
 Now try to construct a factorisation of the Mersenne number, which will show that it is composite.
-Start with
+The central part of the argument starts with
 $$2^n - 1 = 2^{rs} - 1 = \left ( 2^r \right )^s - 1^s = \dots ,$$
 and continue by using a stanard polynomial factorisation result for the difference of powers.